woprisalive/woprisalive/README.md

 - 👋 Hi, I’m @woprisalive
-- 👀 I’m interested in music an tech
+- 👀 I’m interested in music and tech
 - 🌱 I’m currently learning guitar
 - 📫 How to reach me ? just send me an email !